-Final grade reports are mailed to the student after the end of each semester.
+Final grades can be accessed via SOAR at the Virginia Western website (www.virginiawestern.edu) after the end of each semester.
 Final grades are a part of the student's record and are recorded on the student's permanent report.
 Students should report a conflict in grade to their instructor.
 Errors in a grade report should be reported to the Records Office within six weeks of the end of the semester in which the grade was given.